 - Crafts for Catechists is a craft activity.
-This year’s crafts are geared to sacraments.
-Step-by-step instructions, photos, and links help you prep and execute each idea.
+This year’s craft articles offer step-by-step instructions, photos, and links help you prep and execute each idea.

 - Catholic IQ is a popular reproducible page of 20 multiple-choice questions about the Catholic faith.
 Students and families enjoy learning by using this fun format.
-Additionally, this year we’ve introduced an easier 10-question kids quiz as well.
+We’ve also introduced an easier 10-question kids quiz as well.

-- We Gather to Pray presents tips for praying with your students and calling them to personal pray every day.
-This year’s focus is on prayer and music.
+- We Gather to Pray presents prayer tips and prayer services for praying with your students.

 - Celebrate Saints presents a saint’s short biography from the liturgical calendar.
 It is written in simple language for younger students to read aloud, discuss, and do a related activity.

 - Yes You Can offers activity-based lesson plans.
-This year’s focus is teaching the Old Testament.
+This year’s focus is teaching about the Holy Spirit.
 Find discussion-starters and hands-on activities for exploring the Bible.

 - Youth Ministry Chat provides tips and encouragement for working with teens.
 Our experts’ suggestions will help you flourish in your mission to youth.